waffle-lord/PatcherPizza/README.md

 - `setup.sh --prod-init` :: initial setup for production
 - `setup.sh --prod` :: start existing production server

+To update production:
+- drop any git changes to local files (it will only be permissions / configs that are created when the server starts)
+- pull the main branch
+- run `./setup.sh --prod`

 # Adding Additional Users
 Registration is off on this server.